 Approval conflicts arise when an asset is approved but is held from publishing because dependent or referring assets have not been approved.
-The sections "Approving Assets for Publishing" and "Checking Approval Status" describe how to resolve approval conflicts for individual assets.
+The sections "Approving Assets for Publishing" on page 85 and "Checking Approval Status" on page 86 describe how to resolve approval conflicts for individual assets.